dedis/dela/docs/mino.md

 list of participants as input parameters.

 The context can be used to cancel the protocol earlier if necessary.
-When the context is done, the connection to other peers will be shutdown down and resources cleaned up.
+When the context is done, the connection to other peers will be shutdown  and resources cleaned up.

 A normal execution of the call will send the message to all the participants and